Leon Stephan, Advivo’s Managing Partner, outlines the essentials for raising capital from investors.

 - Identify all risks and put forward appropriate mitigating strategies.

 Ideally, a capital-raising document addresses all of the above and discusses the difficult issues of liquidity, exit strategy and control.
 It also needs to clearly articulate that an appropriately skilled and experienced board has considered all the issues, has a clear strategy, the right resources and sufficient capital to execute the implementation plan.
-Additionally, it needs to outline that the funds raised will have, including a provision for contingencies, sufficient capital to fund the businesses growth plans without the need to raise further capital or cause further dilution to the shareholding of the investors.
+Additionally, it needs to outline that the funds raised will have, including a provision for contingencies, sufficient capital to fund the business’s growth plans without the need to raise further capital or cause further dilution to the shareholding of the investors.

-So if you are going to raise capital, you need sufficient capital to even start the project and engage the right professionals, commission the research if needed, ensure any intellectual property is protected and that you have the right team to drive the business forward to success, delivering promised returns to existing and future shareholders.
-One way to give your business a head start on this is to search for investors who come with industry expertise and contacts that will benefit the business, not just a passive investor that adds no value other than money.
+So, if you are going to raise capital, you need sufficient capital to even start the project and engage the right professionals, commission the research if needed, ensure any intellectual property is protected and that you have the right team to drive the business forward to success, delivering promised returns to existing and future shareholders.
+One way to give your business a head start on this is to search for investors with industry expertise and contacts that will benefit the business, not just a passive investor that adds no value other than money.

 Finding the right source for funding your business will secure the capital you need to maximise business growth and ensure your business is sustainable for years to come.
 At Advivo, we have the skills and expertise to assist you with this and we’re always happy to help – contact us today!